pwang649/myWiki/docs/Robotics/Control/LQR.md

 I'm not able to reach the destination exactly.
 I got $x_{N} = 0.11034658148808552$, which is close to 0, but not exactly 0.
 This is because the cost function is designed to measure the deviations of the state and control signals from their desired values, and it always assigns a non-zero cost to these deviations, no matter how small they are.
 As a result, even if the state and control signals converge to their desired values and the system is perfectly controlled, there will still be a non-zero cost associated with the deviations from the desired values.

-Therefore, the goal of the LQR controller is not to achieve a zero cost, but rather to minimize the cost function as much as possible, given the system dynamics and the design specifications.
+Therefore, the goal of the LQR controller is not to achieve zero cost, but rather to minimize the cost function as much as possible, given the system dynamics and the design specifications.
 The optimal control input is the one that minimizes the cost function over the finite or infinite time horizon, subject to the constraints imposed by the system dynamics and the control design.

 #### An MPC Solution